Wednesday, September 30, 2015

 I love making homemade biscuits for my family, usually on a Sunday morning, at least twice a month.
 I fiddled with the ratio of flour to crumbs and was satisfied with a 3 to 1, flour to corn flake crumbs.
 The biscuits came out beautiful and with a unique flavor profile, accommodating sweet and savory fillings.

 The corn flake crumbs lend a whole grain appearance to the bread.
 The texture is supple and interesting.
 The addition of the corn flake crumbs also add a plethora of vitamins and minerals like Vitamins A, D and C. These puppies also pack a mean punch of B vitamins, Iron, magnesium and potassium.
 The family received them well and I have been making them in place of my usual buttermilk biscuits.
 So next time the box of corn flakes gets low and you crave something new and good for you, give them a try.
-These may become you next favorite thing, perfect for slathering the jams and jellies you made from this summer's fruit and veggie harvests!
+These may become your next favorite thing, perfect for slathering the jams and jellies you made from this summer's fruit and veggie harvests!

 Recipe: